NeCTAR-RC/nectar-training/package02/sections/labAlveo.markdown

 **See also:** [http://nectar.org.au/labs/when-words-collide/](http://nectar.org.au/labs/when-words-collide/)

 {% img src=images/scrAlveo.png,align=right,w=300,dim=px %}
-Alveo provides on-line infrastructure for accessing human communication data sets (speech, texts, music, video, etc.) and for using specialised tools for searching, analysing and annotating that data.

 Alveo is a **web-based data discovery application** for examining collections of **human communication data**.
 It can be accessed using any web browser.
+It provides on-line infrastructure for accessing human communication data sets (speech, texts, music, video, etc.) and for using specialised tools for searching, analysing and annotating that data.
 There are a number of tools available:

 - The **Alveo Data Collections** are aggregated from other sources and are configured for quick searching.
 In particular, Alveo permits searching on the content of these data sets.